 These tools were available to me and I chose not to use them.
 I didn’t choose for you to die, but my choices did not save you.
 I wish that I had saved you.

 I think of all the signs the providers brushed off.
 I think of the other signs I just didn’t see.
 My heart hurts.
 I wish I could go back in time.
 I wish I had saved you.

 My head knows I did everything I thought was right, but my heart will always wonder.
 Why didn’t I want to know more?

 We talk a lot about blame.
 Everyone says it’s not my fault.
 Does it really matter?
 Are you any less gone?

 One year ago yesterday I drove to the doctor’s office — nervous, excited, and full of such hope.
 I never expected you to happen so quickly, but I was ready.
 You were my dream.

 I don’t know how long you were struggling.
 I felt your movements, I thought you were excited.
 I thought you were getting ready to come.
 I wish I had known.
 I wish I had saved you.

-There are two versions of me.
-In one version I know I did everything I could.
 My worst regret is drinking half a can of Red Bull on those mornings I struggled to get out of bed.
 In that reality, I know it’s not my fault.
 I loved you more than life itself.